WilliamHoang/curric-unix-001-v1/Setting_Permissions/README.md

-# Access_GitHub
+# Setting_Permissions

-The topics here will be on how to connect and access GitHub
+The topics here will be on how to:

-  - Environment Setup
-  - Permissions
-  - Git Clone
-  - Git Push
+  - Common commands

-This is the basic of getting up and running with GitHub and within Terminal application in the bash shell
+  - Setting File and Directory permissions
+  - Understanding Ownership and Root User